Representation in the Oklahoma Pardon Process

 You’ve done your time and now you want a fresh start.
 Oklahoma law allows the governor to pardon those who have been convicted of a misdemeanor or felony.
-A Tulsa pardon attorney can help you determine if you are ready to ask for official forgiveness, and if so, advise you how to best go about the pardon application process.
+A Tulsa pardon attorney can help you determine if you are ready to ask for official forgiveness.
+If so, he or she advise you how to best go about the pardon application process.

-A successful pardon application requires a detailed account of your personal, civil and criminal background.
-Contact a Tulsa pardon attorney at The Wirth Law Office to see what you must do to get a pardon in Oklahoma.
-For a free consultation, call today at (918) 879-1681.
+A successful pardon application requires a detailed account of your personal, civil, and criminal background.
+Contact a Tulsa pardon attorney at Wirth Law Office to see what you must do to get a pardon in Oklahoma.
+For a free consultation, call 918-879-1681 today.

 What Does it Take to Get a Pardon?